 Material well-being, which is what working for money means to most people engaged in it, often gets a bum rap in intellectual and religious circles.
 We can indeed find examples that reflect the caricatures often presented by critics of markets.
 But if we look closely, I think these examples represent relatively small aspects of most people’s purchasing behavior.
 It might have been different in pre-war Britain during the thirties, but I doubt it.

 Ignore the Customer?

-Sayers took the argument a step further and made it more absolute.
-She argued that as we work, we should not be concerned with the needs and wants of others, and in particular those of customers.
-We see this in comments such as “if you set out to serve the community, you probably end up merely filling public demand—and you might not even do that“ and “there is, in fact, a paradox about working to serve the community, and it is this: that to aim directly at serving the community is to falsify the work; the only way to serve the community is to forget the community to serve the work.”By community, the context makes it clear that she meant customers and that she saw these customers as mere consumers, unworthy to determine the intended output of our work.
+Sayers also seemed to take a dim view of work done primarily to serve the community, by which she usually seems to mean customers.
+We see this in comments such as “if you set out to serve the community, you probably end up merely filling public demand—and you might not even do that“ and “there is, in fact, a paradox about working to serve the community, and it is this: that to aim directly at serving the community is to falsify the work; the only way to serve the community is to forget the community to serve the work.”
+She seemed to think our work should not take into account the needs and wants of others.

-Work that creates value, whether for ourselves or for others, is usually highly collaborative.
-The collaboration can be between the people doing the work, but in most cases it is also between the people doing the work and their customers.
-This collaboration might be indirect and channeled through a complex system of intermediaries and marketplaces, but nevertheless much of the value of our work is created, or at least enhanced, by communication between producers and users.
-This can involve both the broad goals (make good table) and the details (a table of a particular size, shape, and style).
-This collaboration is facilitated by market feedback, in some cases during the work process itself.
+Work that creates value, whether for ourselves or others, is usually highly collaborative.
+The collaboration can be between the people doing the work, but in many cases, it is also between the people doing the work and their customers.
+This collaboration might be indirect and channeled through a complex system of intermediaries and marketplaces, but much of the value of our work is nevertheless created, or at least enhanced, by communication between producers and users.
+This collaboration can involve the broad goals (make a good table) and the details (make a table of a particular size, shape, and style).

 I believe that by “worker” Sayers is not referring to a member of an economic or social class but to someone who works.
 In any case, the latter is the way I understand and am using the term.